dustinpfister/blog_posts/_posts/threejs-plane.md

 ## 3 - Adding one or more groups to a plane geometry and working with an array of materials

 Often I might want to use more than one material when it comes to skinning a plane geometry.
 For starers there is just passing an array of two materials rather than just a single material instance object to the mesh constructor that I use with the plane geometry.
 However that might just be a first step, as with late versions of three.js there will be no groups added by default by just calling the plane geometry constructor.
-The groups must be added then by calling the app group method of the buffer geometry class.
+The groups must be added then by calling the [add group](https://threejs.org/docs/#api/en/core/BufferGeometry.addGroup) method of the buffer geometry class.
 When doing so I need to give a vertex index value as the first argument, followed by a count of vertext index values fro that start point, followed by a material index value.

 ```js
 // An Array of materials